Partially symmetric monomial codes: Conclusion

 \section{Conclusion}

 In this paper, we introduce the new family of monomial codes.
-These codes have a smaller group of automorphisms compared to RM codes but are more adapted for low-complexity decoding.
+These codes have a smaller group of symmetries compared to RM codes but are more adapted for the projection-based decoding.
 A construction of such codes is proposed and it is shown that the obtained codes in some cases demonstrate the recursive structure.